Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

 ### Running dbt

-With our model complete and our YAML written, we can run dbt to create our `sat_customer_details` satellite.
+With our model complete and our YAML written, we can run dbt to create our `ma_sat_customer_details` multi active satellite.

 `dbt run -m +ma_sat_customer_details`